SIPP - income drawdown

 Please note that taking an UFPLS from your SIPP fund will mean that you are then subject to the Money Purchase Annual Allowance (MPAA).

-When moving funds, fully or partially, into FAD you’ll pay the annual drawdown fee of £100 + VAT, in addition to your annual SIPP administration fee.
-When using UFPLS to withdraw lump sums you pay £50 + VAT for each withdrawal, plus the annual SIPP administration fee.
+When moving funds, fully or partially, into FAD you’ll pay the monthly drawdown fee of £10, in addition to your monthly SIPP administration fee.
+When using UFPLS to withdraw lump sums you pay £50 + VAT for each withdrawal, plus the monthly SIPP administration fee.
 (See our Rates and Charges for full fee details).

 Receiving advice on your retirement options